 Marriott stages Marc Robin’s classic fairy tale musical Pinocchio with modern spins and music that make it perfect for all ages.
-The comedic energy provided by the little bug and sidekick, G. Hopper and the lively music will keep everyone, even reluctant theater goers, entertained and laughing.
+The comedic energy provided by the little bug and sidekick, G. Hopper, and the lively music will keep everyone, even reluctant theater goers, entertained and laughing.

 What I found interesting about seeing Pinocchio live for the first time is the different path the story takes, at least in my mind.
 Maybe it’s more relatable because they are real people in front of you.
-Maybe it’s just a great adaptation, but the lessons learned are great for kids of all ages, but particularly poignant for 8- to 12-year-olds.
+Perhaps it’s just a great adaptation, but the lessons learned are great for kids of all ages but particularly poignant for 8- to 12-year-olds.
 The message to be yourself, listen to your conscience, and the visuals of the trouble with peer pressure and bullying are all present without hitting the kids over the head with it.

-As a theatre geek, I was excited to see the removal of the flat screen televisions that have been present in the last few shows.
-The lighting and music were great, and much better than the effects that the screens had.
+As a theatre geek, I was excited to see the removal of the flat-screen televisions that have been present in the last few shows.
+The lighting and music were great and much better than the effects that the screens had.
 As always, the moving props and sets delighted the children immensely.
-In Robin’s version, Pleasure Island is a candy-filled paradise and the bad boys perform beat box and break dancing moves to entice Pinocchio to join them.
+In Robin’s version, Pleasure Island is a candy-filled paradise and the bad boys perform beatbox and break dancing moves to entice Pinocchio to join them.

 I also truly appreciated and loved the way they presented the death of Geppetto’s wife.
 The death was artfully done and in a way that would not disturb small children.
 In fact, I’m sure my preschooler was not even aware of what was happening.
-Geppetto (played by Jared Zimmerman) is shown as a gentle kind soul who loves deeply.
+Geppetto (played by Jared Zimmerman) is shown as a gentle, kind soul who loves deeply.

 As Marriott does so well, there is a narrator (the Blue Fairy played by Dara Cameron) to help younger children understand and keep up with the story, and a zany sidekick to keep them laughing (G. Hopper played by George Keating).
 Hopper’s antics and one-liners keep everyone, from the youngest to the oldest, laughing through the show.

-Marriott Theater for Young Audiences presents their shows in a special one-hour format.
-The show is followed by a question and answer session, where all the actors are out on stage and answer kid’s questions from the audience.
+Marriott Theater for Young Audiences presents its shows in a special one-hour format.
+The show is followed by a question and answer session, where all the actors are out on stage and answer the kid’s questions from the audience.
 This is always delightfully fun and gives the kids a glimpse at how theater works.